microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 When environment or connector ID is not specified the command will prompt for the missing argument(s).
 The command will print the download location for the connector on successful completion.

-All the arguments can be also specified using a settings.json file.
-More information on the settings.json is provided later in this documentation.

 ```
 Arguments
    --cid -c      : The custom connector ID.